fratellou/Unit_Testing_Frameworks/README.md

 The `PrintCommand` class represents a command to output the top value of the operand stack.
 Implements the `execute()` function to check for the presence of elements in the stack and output the upper value.

-The 'DefineCommand` class represents a command to define a parameter with a given value.
+The `DefineCommand` class represents a command to define a parameter with a given value.
 Accepts the parameter name and its value, implements the `execute()` function to add the parameter to the 'definedParameters` display.

 The `SqrtCommand` class represents a command to calculate the square root from the top value of the operand stack.
 Checks for the presence of elements in the stack and the negativity of the operand, implements the `execute()` function to perform the square root extraction operation.